pottj/LongitudinalMR_POPS_UKBB/README.md

 **Outcomes**

 - Birth weight (BW): used as positive control
-    - Z-score and centile in POPS
+    - Raw values, Z-score and centile in POPS
-    - Raw and inverse rank normal transformed in UKBB
-- emergency caesarean delivery (eCD) in POPS (584 cases, 2420 controls)
+- emergency Cesarean Section (eCS) in POPS (584 cases, 2420 controls)

 ## Structure of github repository

-### Data

-#### Individual level data
+### data

 **This data will not be tracked by github!**

+**Phenotypes and raw genetic data will not be stored in the repository but on the HPC rds (check source file to get path)**

 - POPS data extract as of 26/09/2023 (excel sheet, provided by Ulla Sovia)
 - Various derivatives of the extracted phenotypes after QC and preprocessing
 - Genetic data (filtered and mapped to samples with phenotypes)

-**Raw genetic data will not be stored here but on the HPC rds of POPS**

-#### Other data

 - Data download from the GWAS Catalog on BW (date: 22/09/2023)
 - PGS data download for BW (data: 13/11/2023)
 - Summary statistics for BW

-### Documentation

-**This data will not be tracked by github!**

-- Analysis plan as approved by all collaborators (pdf version)
-- Presentations as shared to all collaborators (pdf versions)

-### Helperfunctions
+### helperfunctions

 Various helperfunctions which I source in (**check which one of them are really necessary!**).
 I will try and document them as if they were within an R package (see YAML header in function for documentation).

-### Results

-**This data is not yet tracked by github!**

-Still to much chaos to do real tracking ...

-Results of preprocessing are stored in data/IndividualLevelData!

-### Scripts

-#### 1) Preprocessing

-1) Checking candidate SNP information from GWAS catalog and PGS
-2) Checking POPS genotype data of candidate SNPS
-3) Checking POPS PCA data
-4) Checking POPS phenotype data
-5) Check UKBB GWAS summary statistics for BW

-#### 2) Get SNP effects

-1) Get SNP effects on exposure using *linMixed* (estimating mean and slope effects)
-2) Get SNP effects on exposure using *gamlss* (estimating mean and variability)
-3) Get SNP effects on exposure using *gamlssIA* (estimating mean, slope and variability)
-4) Get SNP effects on continuous outcome using a linear model
-5) Get SNP effects on binary outcome using a generalized linear model

-#### 3) Run MR analyses

-1) Within-POPS (1-sample MR like), various p-value thresholds for instrument strength
-2) Within-POPS (1-sample MR like), 20 best associated SNP for each exposure type (overlapping or distinct)
-3) Exposure from POPS and outcome from UKBB (2-sample MR), various p-value thresholds for instrument strength
-4) Exposure from POPS and outcome from UKBB (2-sample MR), 20 best associated SNP for each exposure type (overlapping or distinct)

-#### 4) Evaluation

-1) Shared instruments (Venn Diagrams)
-2) Forest plots
-3) Scatter plots
-4) Tables

-### Slurm

-**This data will not be tracked by github!**

-Some scripts needed to run via sbatch.
-Here I collect all used slurm calls

-### Temp

-**This data will not be tracked by github!**

-Temporary files, which are to be deleted
+### realdata

+Scripts to run POPS analysis

+1) Pre-processing
+  - SNP selection from PGS
+  - Check SNPs in POPS (AF, LD, Allele coding, ...)
+  - Check genetic principal components in POPS
+  - Check POPS exposure and outcome data

+2) Get SNP associations on EWF
+  - MAIN: GAMLSS with SNP-time interaction in all samples with at least 2 measurements
+  - SENS1: GAMLSS with SNP-time interaction in British ancestry samples with 3 measurements
+  - SENS2: LMM with SNP-time interaction in all samples with at least 2 measurements (no variability)
+  - SENS3: GAMLSS with SNP-time interaction and time-independent sigma-function in all samples with at least 2 measurements
+  - SENS4: GAMLSS without SNP-time interaction in all samples with at least 2 measurements (no slope)
+  - SENS5: GAMLSS with SNP-time interaction in all samples with at least 2 measurements and no additional covariables

+3) Get SNP associations on outcome
+  - MAIN: linear/logistic regression in all samples
+  - SENS: linear/logistic regression in British ancestry samples

+4) MVMRs using all relevant combinations

+5) Scripts to create figures and tables

+### simulation

+Test hypothesis 1 in 16 scenarios:

+- Growth: linear or quadratic
+- SNP set: one shared SNP set or two distinct SNP sets for mean and slope effects
+- Time: using real age or Follow-up number to simulate data and in regression model (creating/avoiding heteroscedacisity)
+- Regression model: LMM or GAMLSS

+### simulation v2

+Run some sensitivity checks on simulation

+- MAIN: quadratic growth, age as time parameter, using GAMLSS with SNP-time interaction
+- SENS1: using linear growth in regression model
+- SENS2: using Follow-up number as time parameter
+- SENS3: using GAMLSS without SNP-time interaction
+- SENS4: using GAMLSS with time-independent sigma-function
+- SENS5: using GAMLSS with SNP-independent sigma-function

 ## Abbreviations

 - AC, abdominal circumference
+- AF, allele frequency
 - BPD, biparietal diameter
 - BW, birth weight
 - EFW, estimated fetal weight
 - FL, femur length
 - GA, gestation age
-- gamlss, generalized additive model for location, scale and shape
+- GAMLSS, generalized additive model for location, scale and shape
-- gamlssIA, generalized additive models for location, scale and shape with time-interaction
 - GWAS, genome-wide association study
 - HC, head circumference
 - HPC, high performance computing
+- LD, linkage disequilibrium
-- linMixed, linear mixed model
+- LMM, linear mixed model
 - MR, Mendelian Randomization
 - MVMR, multivariate Mendelian Randomization
 - PGS, polygenetic score
 - POPS, Pregnancy Outcome Prediction Study
 - QC, quality control
 - rds, research data store
+- SNP, single nucleotide polymorphism
 - UKBB, UK Biobank